mageplaza/magento-2-chinese-language-pack/HOW-TO-CONTRIBUTE.md

 Fom the begining, `github_contributions.csv` is empty, you guys should add more translations into it.

 #### Suggestions
-- You can copy any part of `zh_CN.csv` and paste to `github_contributions.csv` then translate it.
+- You can copy any part of `zh_Hans_CN.csv` and paste to `github_contributions.csv` then translate it.
-- Please do not copy all lines in `zh_CN.csv`, we will not approve it in this case.
+- Please do not copy all lines in `zh_Hans_CN.csv`, we will not approve it in this case.

 ## Step 3: Contribute